pwnjack/sys-tools/remote-backup/README.md

 - SSH key for remote authentication
 - A passphrase for encryption
 - Rsync installed on the local system
+- MSMTP installed on the local system (to send e-mail alerts on backup failures)

 ## Usage